enkidevs/curriculum/react/introduction/fundamentals/what-is-state.md

 This won't render, however, because `this.state` is `null` at the moment.

-To set the **initial state**, by giving `text` a value, you can make use of the `constructor` lifecycle method which is called when the component is created:
+To set the **initial state**, by giving `text` a value, you can make use of `constructor()`.
+This method is a special function that gets executed when the component is created (creating an instance of the `React.Component` class).
+We'll look at these in depth in the future workouts.

 ```jsx
 class Hello extends React.Component {